jasonholmberg/wildfly-deployment-dependency/README.md

-# WildFly inter-war dependency problem when module is optional
+# WildFly inter-war dependency problem when module is optional but present

-This project is provide a simple illustration of how an inter-war dependency can cause a war deployment to fail when the war it has declared an a dependency through jboss-deployment-structure.xml is redeployed and all the dependent modules are `optional="true"`
+This project is provide a simple illustration of how an inter-war dependency can cause a war deployment to fail when the war it has declared an a dependency through jboss-deployment-structure.xml is redeployed and all the dependent modules are `optional="true"` but present

+If you set optional to false or leave it out completely, then deployment happen correctly no matter the order.

 This seem to only happen under the following conditions: